particle-iot/docs/src/content/support/general/product-lifecycle-policy.md

 ## General Availability

-**Generally Availabile products are considered to be fully supported and production ready.**
+**Generally Available products are considered to be fully supported and production ready.**

-A product will become Generally Availabile when Particle has full confidence in its readiness for use in production contexts.
+A product will become Generally Available when Particle has full confidence in its readiness for use in production contexts.
 While General Availability products and features can still be improved over time, GA products are considered feature complete and perform stably and reliably.

 #### For software